sieger1010/h2a/README.md

 pandas package is used to manipulate dataframes.

 <br>

+## Discovered Issues
+- employment_end_date - dates are not showing up as expected, when data was reviewed in Tableau, found dates from year 3000+.
+- Duplicate Case Numbers found with differing data.
+So far it appears this does not affect total number of workers certified, but will require more investigation.

 ### Disclaimer
 I make no guarantees about the accuracy of this data, but will do my best to keep it up-to-date and error-free.
 If you find any errors or have suggestions for improvement, please let me know, or make your own contribution!